JamBrain/DairyBox/readme.md

 We call that editing and clicking the *workflow*.

-We call this thing you download and install the *toolchain*.
+We call the stuff you download and install the *toolchain*.

 ## Pre Setup (Part 0)
 Where possible, install the latest versions.